 To change the media storage location from the default E: drive to a NAS device, do the following:

 Step 1 Back up the Content Server.
-See "Backing Up the Content Server" section on page 7-1 for more information about backup.
+See "Backing Up the Content Server" section for more information about backup.

 Step 2 Add the Content Server to the same domain as the NAS.
 If you add the Content Server to an existing domain, you need to define a separate security policy for the Content Server; otherwise, the existing security policies might prevent the server from functioning correctly.
 Contact your authorized Cisco reseller for details of the recommended security policy settings.